beansprout/javascript-exercises/09-fibonacci/README.md

-# Exercise XX - fibonacci
+# Exercise 09 - fibonacci

 Create a function that returns a specific member of the fibonacci sequence: